TGC-GitHub-Programming/Read-Me/README.md

-# Read-Me
-TGC-GitHub-Programming Group - Readme
+# TGC-GitHub-Programming Group - ReadMe
+A group made within our community to work on coding projects and repositories as collaborators.

+*Created December 27th, 2022.*